 Raising awareness about eating disorders is something very important to me as I have suffered with an eating disorder for almost 13 years.
 Whilst I am officially diagnosed with anorexia nervosa (binge purge subtype), my weight has fluctated within a realm of six stone.
 I have been overweight, underweight and everything inbetween yet many people only tend to worry when I 'look sick' despite the fact I have been severely unwell at every weight range.
 I've been sent away from GPs without any plans for treatment or check ups because my BMI was too high and I've been refused admission to hospital (against the advice of specialists) because my BMI was a marginally higher than what is considered to critical, an action that nearly cost me my life.
 In the past I have become sicker, both physically and mentally, because treatment was withheld until I was deemed 'sick enough.'
 There is no doubt that the chronic nature of my eating disorder has been exacerbated, if not directly fueled, by the repeated message that one needs to be thin enough in order to be worthy of help, and in turn, recovery.
 To this day I still carry a sense of shame for not being sick enough or, in a twisted way, good enough at anorexia.
 There's always a niggle in my mind that I could have been thinner, should have been thinner and that I recieved treatment and support I did not deserve.

 The current model for treating eating disorders contradictory to the advice of leading experts and researchers, who all call for early intervention.
 There is strong evidence that early intervention improves the prognosis for those with an eating disorder.
 Early and adequate intervention has the potential to increase recovery rates, reduce chronicity and save lives.
 At present eating disorders have the highest mortality rate of any mental illness, with one in five diagnosed with anorexia losing their life as a consequence.
 In order to change this, there needs to be significant investment into research and treatments alongside re-education of healthcare professionals regarding eating disorders.
 B-eat are working to help make the early intervention model a reality and thus, Imperial College Union will be supporting and raising money for B-eat all week.
-Plus by entering our online prize draw, for £3, you'll be donating 20 times more money to B-eat than is currently spent on research per adult sufferer, illustrating the enormitity of the need to make change.
+Plus by entering our online prize draw (which includes a prize of a £50 voucher from www.experiencedays.co.uk), for £3, you'll be donating 20 times more money to B-eat than is currently spent on research per adult sufferer, illustrating the enormitity of the need to make change.
 In the battle against eating disorders literally every penny counts!!!

 If you are affected by an eating disorder or need any advice please visit B-eat or contact your GP!